Documentation Index

 data_type: Optional[str] # "structured" | "unstructured"

-# Additional fields for academic sources
+# Additional fields for academic/proprietary sources

 publication_date: Optional[str]